-The decision to establish the Programme was authorised by a resolution of the board of directors of SCBC on 31 March 2006 and the most recent decision to update the Programme was authorised by a resolution of the board of directors of SCBC on 27 April 2022.
+The decision to establish the Programme was authorised by a resolution of the board of directors of SCBC on 31 March 2006 and the most recent decision to update the Programme was authorised by a resolution of the board of directors of SCBC on 27 April 2023.

 SCBC accepts responsibility for the information contained in this Prospectus and declares that, having taken all reasonable care to ensure that such is the case, the information contained in this Prospectus is, to the best of its knowledge, in accordance with the facts and contains no omission likely to affect its import.
-The board of directors of SCBC is, to the extent provided by law, responsible for the information contained in this Prospectus and declares that, having taken all reasonable care to ensure that such is the case, the information contained in this Prospectus and declares that, having taken all reasonable care to ensure that such is the case, the information contained in this Prospectus is, to the best of its knowledge, in accordance with the facts and contains no omission likely to affect its import.
+The board of directors of SCBC is, to the extent provided by law, responsible for the information contained in this Prospectus and declares that, having taken all reasonable care to ensure that such is the case, the information contained in this Prospectus is, to the best of its knowledge, in accordance with the facts and contains no omission likely to affect its import.
 The Arranger and the Dealers have not verified the content in this document and are thus not responsible for the information presented in the Prospectus.